Teen banking service Step raises $50M, adds TikTok star Charli D’Amelio to investor list – TechCrunch

 Other participants in the round include fintech executives from Facebook, Square, Venmo, Visa and others.
 To date, Step has raised over $75 million.

-Though competing in now-crowded space of mobile banking services which replace traditional banks with an app on your phone, Step’s entry point to the market is different from most.
-It specifically targets teen users ages 13 to 18, by offering them an FDIC-insured bank account without fees, and a secured Visa card that helps them establish credit before they turn 18.
+Though competing in the now-crowded space of mobile banking services, which replace traditional banks with an app on your phone, Step’s entry point to the market is different from most.
+It specifically targets teen users ages 13 to 18 by offering them an FDIC-insured bank account without fees, and a secured Visa card that helps them establish credit before they turn 18.

-The app, meanwhile, also serves as a peer-to-peer (P2P) platform so they can send money to friends, similar to Apple Pay or Venmo.
+The app, meanwhile, also serves as a peer-to-peer (P2P) platform so they can send money to friends, similar to Apple Pay or Venmo .

-“I think the best way to think about it is ‘Venmo meets Chase for the next generation,'” explains Step founder and CEO CJ MacDonald.
+“I think the best way to think about it is ‘Venmo meets Chase for the next generation,’ ” explains Step founder and CEO CJ MacDonald.
 “You have to be 18 to be on Venmo or Cash app, and [with those] you have to have an underlying bank account attached to that to get money in or money out.
 And most people don’t use Venmo or Cash app to spend money — they just use it to send and receive,” he says.

 Combining P2P and banking in one platform has proven so far to be fairly popular.
 Step says it’s now adding around 7,000 to 10,000 new accounts per day, on top of the existing 500,000-plus users it already has.
-Much of this has comes from the organic, word-of-mouth growth offered by Step’s referral program, not paid ads.
+Much of this has come from the organic, word-of-mouth growth offered by Step’s referral program, not paid ads.
 Step offers teens $3 (it used to be just $1) for every friend that signs up under their referral.
 The teens put the link in their Instagram bio or share it on Snapchat and soon they’ve made a decent amount of cash, even as much as $30 or $40.

 In the near-term, Step plans to leverage its newly partnered celebs to help spread the word about mobile banking and financial responsibility across social media, and is hiring across the board in the face of its rapid growth.
-Longer-term, however, the company envisions helping teens take the next step in their financial future when they turn 18 with new products.
+Longer-term, however, the company envisions helping teens take the next step in their financial future with new products when they turn 18.

 “The average college student graduates with thousands of dollars of credit card debt.
 The average college student also overdrafts two or three times a year, and traditional banking overdraft fees cost $35 in most cases,” says MacDonald.
 “When you go to college or you turn 18, you’re going to need some level of help.
 So we absolutely will offer new financial products and services tailored toward that demographic,” he says.

-These products may include credit cards, loans, and more.
+These products may include credit cards, loans and more.

 “Student loans are a big thing.
 Being able to extend credit to these folks.
-Being able to offer new products and services so they’re not paying these outrageous, predatory banking fees and high interest credit cards,” MacDonald, says, speaking to Step’s plans.
-“We’re really going to push the envelope and offer new types of products and services that are cost effective,” he adds.
+Being able to offer new products and services so they’re not paying these outrageous, predatory banking fees and high interest credit cards,” MacDonald, says, speaking to Step’s plans, “we’re really going to push the envelope and offer new types of products and services that are cost-effective,” he adds.

 Step, based in San Francisco, currently has 50 employees and is hiring.